Ism (film)

-Ism is a 2016 Indian Telugu-language action film produced by Nandamuri Kalyan Ram under N. T. R. Arts banner and directed by Puri Jagannadh.
-It stars Nandamuri Kalyan Ram, Aditi Arya and Jagapati Babu.
-The film marks Aditi Arya's debut as an actress, while Kalyan Ram's son Nandamuri Sourya Ram also makes his debut as a child artist.
-The music was composed by Anup Rubens.
-Junaid Siddiqui, Mukesh G and Johnny Shaik handled the editing, cinematography and Art direction respectively.
-It was shot in August 2016 in Valencia, Spain.
+Ijam is a 2016 Indian Telugu-language vigilante action film directed by Puri Jagannadh and produced by Nandamuri Kalyan Ram under N. T. R. Arts banner.
+The film stars Nandamuri Kalyan Ram, Aditi Arya and Jagapati Babu in the lead roles.
+Kalyan Ram's son Nandamuri Sourya Ram also makes his debut as a child artist, while Aditi Arya makes her debut in Telugu cinema.
+The music was composed by Anup Rubens, while the cinematography and editing were handled by Mukesh Gnanesh and Junaid Siddiqui.

-The film follows Kalyan Ram, a Tenerife-based fighter who tries to woo Alia, the daughter of a gangster named Javed Ibrahim.
-Kalyan and Javed become friends without revealing their identities to each other, but after a series of events, it is revealed that Kalyan is an undercover journalist who exposes the corrupt with the help of his team of hackers.
-He soon becomes the target of Javed and corrupt politicians as he returns to India and resumes his mission.
+The film was shot in August 2016 in Valencia, Spain.

-The film was released theatrically on 21 October 2016.
+Ism was released on 21 October 2016 to mixed reviews from critics and became an average grosser at the box office.